 Also, certain of our currency hedges are conducted by way of a forward contract, which come with an obligation to fulfill the contract at a future date.
 If Alaris did not have adequate USD to sell under the forward contract it would have to pay the difference between the contract price and the current spot price.
 If the current spot price is in Alaris' favor it could receive a cash benefit from not being able to fulfill its forward contract.
 However, if the spot to forward price differential is not in Alaris' favor, it could owe a substantial amount of money to the holder of the contract.
 A significant loss of USD revenue would be one reason why Alaris could not meet its obligations under the forward contracts.
-This could be as a result of a significant decrease in a Partners business, which resulted in a significant decrease in its distribution to Alaris or if Alaris was repurchased by a material U.S. partner.
+This could be as a result of a significant decrease in a Partners business, which resulted in a significant decrease in its Distribution to Alaris or if Alaris was repurchased by a material U.S. partner or several US Partners within that time period.
 Any cash outlay to meet a forward contract obligation could negatively affect Alaris' cash flows.

-Alaris has investments in a number of U.S. based businesses, and will continue to invest in U.S. based businesses, in U.S. denominated currency by purchasing U.S. dollars in the spot market based on the USDCAD rate of exchange at the time of investment.
+Alaris has investments in a number of U.S. based businesses, and will continue to invest in U.S. based businesses, in U.S. denominated currency.
+Alaris recently amended its credit facility to allow for USD denominated draws to fund U.S. based businesses.
+This will act as a natural hedge on cash flows and future repurchases by Private Company Partners.
+However, Alaris may from time to time purchase U.S. dollars in the spot market based on the USDCAD rate of exchange at the time of investment to make U.S. based investments.
 If Alaris is redeemed on a U.S. dollar based investment it may incur a loss in the Canadian dollar equivalent if the USDCAD spot rate is lower at the time of the redemption than it was when the original investment was made.
 Alaris does not hedge the fair value of its U.S. dollar denominated investments due to the fact that there is no expectation to be redeemed or to exit these investments and therefore there is an uncertain time horizon of such exit events.
 This exposes Alaris to a cash loss, or gain, on a US dollar investment, even if the investment was successful in its U.S. based currency.
 Alaris adjusts the fair value of its U.S. dollar denominated investments based on the USDCAD rate on the balance sheet date for each quarter and records an unrealized gain or loss to account for the fluctuations in the exchange rate.
 The majority of Alaris' U.S. dollar investments were made at a much lower USDCAD exchange rate than the current spot USDCAD rate.
-Therefore, Alaris has significant unrealized gains on its U.S. dollar denominated investments to date.
+Therefore, Alaris has significant unrealized gains on its U.S. dollar denominated investments to date, which, when/if they become realized gains (on the repurchase of our units) these may result in significant cash taxes being paid by us on those realized gains.